FAIRChemistry/CaliPytion/specifications/CalibrationModel.md

 - name
   - Type: string
-  - Description: Name of the analyte
+  - Description: Name of the species
 - inchi
   - Type: string
-  - Description: InChi code of the analyte
+  - Description: InChi code of the species
 - smiles
   - Type: string
-  - Description: Smiles code of the analyte
+  - Description: Smiles code of the species
 - ph
   - Type: PositiveFloat
   - Description: pH of solution.